PavanRangani/docs/docs/prd/aggregated-report/manage-aggregate-report.md

 - `Download PDF` action of any particular report will be disabled.
 On hover, shows tooltip message.
   - If the download request for that same report is in WAITING or IN_PROGRESS state.
   - If aggregate reports have no app reports available.
+- For Joint, shows legal entity name with `|` after the report name.

 ### UI Rule